numfocus/DISCOVER-Cookbook/docs/proposals/001-Translations.md

 ## Title
-Translation Project for Discover-Cookbook
+Translation Project for DISCOVER-Cookbook

 ## Abstract
-The discover-cookbook is a valuable resource for culinary enthusiasts.
+The NumFOCUS DISCOVER-Cookbook (Diverse & Inclusive Spaces and Conferences: Overall Vision and Essential Resources) is a guide for organizing more diverse and inclusive events and conferences.
 Translating the content will make it accessible to a broader audience, fostering a global community of users.
-The project involves generating translations for the discover-cookbook, integrating language selection switches, updating translations as content changes, and engaging translators to contribute.
+The project involves generating translations for the DISCOVER-cookbook, integrating language selection switches, updating translations as content changes, and engaging translators to contribute.

 ## Technical Details

 ### 1. Generating Translations
-**What We Are Doing:** Translating the entire content of the discover-cookbook into multiple languages.
+**What We Are Doing:** Translating the entire content of the DISCOVER-cookbook into multiple languages.

 **Technical Approach:**
-- Evaluate and select a reliable translation tool or service (e.g., Google Translate, Microsoft Translator).
+-  Working with translation communities that could provide the translation and feedback, e.g. [translatewiki](https://translatewiki.net/).

 - Machine Translation APIs: [Google Cloud Translation API](https://cloud.google.com/translate), [Microsoft Translator Text API](https://azure.microsoft.com/en-us/services/cognitive-services/translator/).
 - Establish a workflow for translating existing content, ensuring consistency and accuracy.